vaishnavv04/Epify-Backend/README.md

 ### Analytics

-#### GET /analytics/summary
+#### GET /analytics/top-products
-Returns inventory summary and analytics data (e.g., total products, total quantity, etc.).
+Returns top products by quantity.

-> All analytics routes require an `Authorization: Bearer <token>` header.
+> This route may require an `Authorization: Bearer <token>` header if restricted to admin users.

 ### Admin